Cleft lip and cleft palate

 - Taking certain medicines during pregnancy.
 If you have epilepsy and take anti-seizure medicines (like topiramate or valproic acid) during the first trimester of pregnancy, you’re more likely to have a baby with cleft lip (with or without cleft palate) than women who don’t take these medicines.
 Epilepsy is a seizure disorder that affects how the nerve cells in your brain work.
 A seizure is when the whole body or parts of the body move without control.

-- Being obese during pregnancy.
+- Being affected by obesity during pregnancy.
 If you’re obese, you have an excess amount of body fat and your body mass index (also called BMI) is 30 or higher.

 What can you do to help prevent cleft lip and cleft palate in your baby?